 - Rectal examination may reveal tenderness or a mass, especially with a low-lying pelvic abscess.

 - An abscess may be pericolic or more extensive.
 Clinical signs of an abscess include a tender mass or persistent fever despite an adequate trial of antibiotics.
+Features of sepsis may occur.

 - Free perforation into the peritoneum, causing frank peritonitis, can be life-threatening but is rare.